VincensiuD/Pontoon/README.md

 # Pontoon
-A variation of BlackJack game where the players have more chance to win
+A variation of BlackJack game where the players have more chance to win.

+Currently the game that's being developed is Pontoon Plus, a variation of Pontoon with even more advantages

 Rules: